 Bee culture is a term used to describe the special culture that exists between bees and humans.
 Promoting, exploring and experimenting with bee cultures – the intersection between bees and humanity; a celebration of our symbiosis – is what drives our research and practice.

 We are more than an urban beekeeping network.

 We are a creative and dynamic project that explores the intersections between farming, food, art, history, design and education; and we always revolve our work around bees.

-Honey Fingers is only six seasons old and is continually growing, and transforming, to suit the directions new friends, new projects and new ideas take it.
+Honey Fingers is eight seasons old and is continually growing, and transforming, to suit the directions new friends, new projects and new ideas take it.